danpizz/giff/README.md

 -a, --all-parameters
 : specify the complete listof parameters.
 This flag will cause an error if there are some missing parameters.

+-t, --tags
+: tags to associate to the stack

 --no-delete-changeset
 : don't delete the temporary changeset and print its ARN